melissa135/mlp_stock/README.md

 The train error rate (black) and test error rate (red) of a single MLP, changing with epoches.
 ![](https://github.com/melissa135/mlp_stock/blob/master/error_rate.png)

-The return sequence (red) if we buy and sell ETF of CISSM according to our ensemble MLP, comparing with CISSM (black).
+The red line is asset sequence if we buy/sell CISSM-ETF according to our ensemble MLP, comparing with CISSM (black).
 ![](https://github.com/melissa135/mlp_stock/blob/master/asset.png)

 ## Tips
+Train samples are limited, using drop-out and early-stop to prevent overfitting.